Tripping the Light Fantastic (album)

 Tripping the Light Fantastic is the debut studio album by the American rock band Lit.
 It was released on April 1, 1997, on Malicious Vinyl Records.
 The band eventually left the record label owning the rights to Tripping The Light Fantastic, and it was reissued on the band's own label, Dirty Martini, with distribution through their then label RCA Records.

-Style
+Content and Style

-Tripping the Light Fantastic is a heavy and aggressive album that incorporates elements of heavy metal, punk rock and grunge.
+Tripping the Light Fantastic is a heavy and aggressive album that incorporates elements of heavy metal, punk rock, power pop, folk and grunge.

+"No Big Thing" was re-recorded for their second album, A Place in the Sun, which was the band's major label debut.

+"Bitter" was released in 1997 as the first single from the album.
+The second single, "Dozer," was released later in 1997.

+Music videos for the songs "My World" and "Bitter" were released.
+The music video for "My World" was released in 1995, when the band as still known as Stain.
+The music video for "Bitter," the band's first music video released since the band became known as Lit, was released in 1997.

+Some of the songs on Tripping the Light Fantastic were recorded and/or initially released when the band was first known as Stain, before becoming Lit in 1995.
+"Beginning" and "Amount to Nothing" were first released under the name Stain in 1995 on the mail order Malicious Vinyl Sampler cassette.
+The 1995 "My World" music video was released when the band was still known as Stain.